kutlwano23tshabalala-source/Cyclistic-bike-share-analysis/README.md

 # Cyclistic-bike-share-analysis
 Power BI and SQL analysis of Cyclistic bike-share data to understand user behaviour and usage trends

-Overview
+Overview:
 This project explores Cyclistic bike-share usage data to understand customer behaviour patterns and identify differences between casual riders and annual members.
 The goal is to generate insights that can support data-driven marketing and customer conversion strategies.
 The analysis was completed using SQL for data preparation and Power BI for data visualization and dashboard development.

-Business Problem
+Business Problem:
 Cyclistic wants to increase annual memberships by converting casual riders into members.
 To support this goal, the business needs to understand:
 -How casual riders and members use bikes differently -When peak usage times occur
 -What behavioural patterns exist between user types

-Tools & Technologies
+Tools & Technologies:
 -SQL (BigQuery / Data Cleaning & Transformation) -Power BI (Data Visualization & Dashboard)
--Excel (Initial data inspection if applicable)
+-Excel (Initial data inspection)

-Data Preparation
+Data Preparation:
 The dataset was cleaned and transformed using SQL.
 Key steps included:
 -Removing missing and inconsistent values -Standardising date and time formats